Kavvayi River

 The Kavvayi River basin is located between 120 05’ to 120 15’ North latitude and 750 05 ‘ to 750 20’ East longitude.
 It spreads over the district of Kannur and Kasargod.

-It has a total area of 164.76 km2 covering 14 villages spread over 9 local bodies in the two districts.
-Kavvayi River or Thattar River emerges from the Cheemeni Kunnu at elevation 114 m. above MSL having a length of 31 km and joining directly to Kavvai backwater.
+It has a total area of 164.76 km2, covering 14 villages spread over nine local bodies in the two districts.
+Kavvayi River or Thattar River emerges from the Cheemeni Kunnu at an elevation of 114 m. above MSL, having a length of 31 km and joining directly to Kavvai backwater.
 Kavvayi River is typical among the 14 midland-originated rivers in Kerala.
 It has a watershed area confined to midland hillocks and their valley.

-Kavvayi River includes five rivers, the Kavvayi River, and its tributaries- Kankol, Vannathichal, Kuppithodu, and Kuniyan – flow together to form the Kavvayi Backwaters.
+Kavvayi River includes five rivers, the Kavvayi River, and its tributaries Kankol, Vannathichal, Kuppithodu, and Kuniyan, which flow together to form the Kavvayi Backwaters.
+The four Kanams, namely Kanayi, Vannathi, Easwaran, and Vattappoyil, in the Kavvayi River Basin, were documented by researchers and have 452 plant species.